 Read to Them is proud to feature Roald Dahl’s very first chapter book for children – James and the Giant Peach.

 It’s hard to say what is the most winning feature of James and the Giant Peach.
 Is it the imaginative adventures that run through the novel, such as when the Peach is saved from peach-eating sharks by an ingeniously corralled flotilla of seagulls?
-Is it James’s friends in the Peach – from the wise-cracking Caterpillar (proud to be a pest!) to the understanding and sympathetic Miss Spider?
-For my part, it’s Dahl’s trademark, elegant, glinting, playful prose – which rings through nearly every line of James and the Giant Peach from first page to the last.
+Is it James’s friends in the Peach, from the wise-cracking Caterpillar (proud to be a pest!) to the understanding and sympathetic Miss Spider?
+For my part, it’s Dahl’s trademark, elegant, glinting, playful prose ringing through nearly every line of James and the Giant Peach, from first page to the last.
 Just a few examples:

 The ocean from his aunt’s house – “…a long thin streak of blackish-blue, like a line of ink, beneath the rim of the sky.”

 The surface of the peach – “It felt soft and warm and slightly furry, like the skin of a baby mouse.
 He moved a step closer and rubbed his cheek lightly against the soft skin.”

 How does the Peach make it to America?
 “There was a squelch.
 The needle went in deep.
 And suddenly – there was the giant peach, caught and spiked upon the very pinnacle of the Empire State Building.”

-What joy and delight to return to this book from a long distance – and share it with children for the first time.
+What joy and delight to return to this book from a long distance, to share it with children for the first time.
 To sympathize with poor, forlorn, lonely James.
 To empathize with James’ loathing of his horrible Aunts (secretly knowing what’s in store for them!).
 To bring to life and distinguish the curious, not-very-childlike insects who befriend James and rely on him in the Peach.
 (Admittedly a tall task – all readers should be warned to get their voice distinguishers ready before going inside that Peach.)
 To get that Peach down that hill and into that ocean and up into the air and finally to New York City.
 To learn and share and depend on the confidence and wisdom James gains from his unexpected adventure.